kix23/regen/README.md

 5. a|b alpha / beta

 ### Version History
+__0.001-2a__
++ Moved example/regen.sh to mod/mod_regen.sh
++ example/regen.sh is now the programm file only.
++ Going complete Modular.
++ Added filecheck Module

 __0.001-1a__
 + Insert taglines in Template to find Variable Sections
 + Add example directory for Scripts and the Script itself.